drlsn/kinergize/README.md

        - etc. 7 days, weeks, months and so on ...
      - exercise x.. and so on...
    - back exercises.. and so on..
-     - ...
-       - ...
-   - ...

-- Sleep hours:
-  - ??

-- Has the plans has been done as expected, have some days been skept, or plans done over the whole day or missing exercises, maybe done two session in same day??
-- How warm-ups has been done before workouts - how many minutes..
-- How many exercises I've done last week, weeks or months or year(s)
-- How many exercises I've done last week, weeks or months or year(s) PER MUSCLE GROUP
-- How many days I skept while doing a plan - diagram, corellation with sleep, general feeling while doing exercises
-- How much time I spent on exercises given day, last week, weeks or months or year(s)
-- How exercise time changed over last times, ex. last
-- How many exercises do I have left till the end of current day, plan, week, month, etc.
-- How well I felt doing my exercises.. last week... - diagram corellation with sleep, or series amount, or intensity...
-- How my biometrics changed over time last week, weeks or months or year(s) (weight, cms) - diagram corellation with wellness, or series amount, or intensity

 ## API - User